 Styles and Looks

-Chain link is more versatile than people often imagine, and ripe for customization.
+Chain link is more versatile than people often imagine, and allows for customization.

 Typical heights vary from three to twelve feet tall.
-A home fence could be as short as three feet tall, while a tennis courts or industrial fencing could require the higher end of the spectrum.
+A home fence could be as short as three feet tall, while tennis courts and industrial fencing could be 10 – 20 feet tall.

 Gauge size also varies.
 The lower the gauge, the stronger the wire.
 Usual gauge size is 13 to 6, with 13 being the lightest – used for temporary fencing – and 6 being the strongest.
 People usually choose 11 gauge for residential fencing.
 The heavier 9 gauge is used for most commercial projects